Customary Fisheries Research Fund

 Fund set up to assist tangata whenua

-The Customary Fisheries Research Fund is available to assist tangata whenua manage their customary fisheries by providing financial assistance to undertake fisheries research.
-It's also to enable tangata whenua who are working towards gazettal, or are currently gazetted, under the Kaimoana Customary Fishing Regulations 1998 or the South Island Customary Fishing Regulations 1999.
+The Customary Fisheries Research Fund provids financial assistance for fisheries research to help tangata whenua manage their customary fisheries.
+It also enables tangata whenua who are working towards gazettal, or are currently gazetted, under the Kaimoana Customary Fishing Regulations 1998 or the South Island Customary Fishing Regulations 1999.

 Strategic objectives of the fund